-- Distract the person with another activity at the time of day wandering most often occurs
+- Distract the person with another activity at the time of day when wandering most often occurs.

 - Reduce noise levels and confusion.
-Turn off the TV or radio, close the curtains, or move to quieter surroundings
+Turn off the TV or radio, close the curtains, or move the patient to quieter surroundings.

-- Consult the doctor as disorientation can be a result of medication side effects, drug interactions, or over-medicating
+- Consult the doctor as disorientation can also be a result of medication side effects, drug interactions, or over-medicating.

 Practical ways to prevent wandering

 - Install child-safety devices in your home to keep doors and windows secured.